Elizabeth station (Illinois): Architecture

 The design of the depot in Elizabeth is similar to the design of many of the rural stations built during the 1880s and 1890s along the Chicago Great Western Railroad.
 Many of these stations, including the Elizabeth depot, were small rectangular, side-gabled buildings built in Stick style.
 Through the years, some of the depot's original architectural details were lost.
 Located in a mixed commercial district, the area that was once the station's stockyard is now a lumber company, but the "Commercial Hotel", an 1889 hotel that served railroad patrons, across the street still stands.

 Museum

 Today the restored depot building is operated by the Elizabeth Historical Society as the Chicago Great Western Railway Depot Museum.
 Exhibits include a film, railroad artifacts, and working N-scale, HO-scale, and G-scale model railroad layouts.
 The museum is open seasonally on weekends.

 Historic significance

-The arrival of the depot in Elizabeth coincided with a record growth spurt between 1880–1900.
+The arrival of the depot in Elizabeth coincided with a record growth spurt between 1880 and 1900.
 The population of Elizabeth rose from 507 to 659 during those two decades and by the 1910s unofficial numbers estimated the population at close to 1,000.
 The station and the railroad industry in Elizabeth heralded a new era in the village.
-On February 16, 1996 the Chicago Great Western Railroad Station in Elizabeth, Illinois was added to the U.S. National Register of Historic Places.
+On February 16, 1996, the Chicago Great Western Railroad Station in Elizabeth, Illinois was added to the U.S. National Register of Historic Places.